Film: The Valley of Gwangi

 - Lost World: The "Forbidden Valley" where Gwangi comes from.

-- Roma: As typical of the times, presented as superstitious, sinister, and Too Dumb to Live.
+- Romani: As typical of the times, presented as superstitious, sinister, and Too Dumb to Live.

 - Rule of Cool: The whole point of the movie.